tapasvipatel/CRDT-Library/README.md

 We greatly apperciate anyone who contributes or leaves feedback.

 <h2 id="credits">👏 Special Thanks</h2>
+Special thanks to all the individuals, projects, creators and developers who have created awesome software for which we were able to build our library off of.
+A detailed list can be found in acknowledgements.txt.

 <h2 id="license"> 📝 License </h2>
 MIT License